Rainforest and Bronzebacks (Part 1)

 Egernia striolata

 Boonoo Boonoo and Basket Swamp National Parks are seldom visited by herpers, as most species found there can be seen elsewhere.
 However, we were after a particular frog which I’d heard had been seen around, more on that later.
-With a lot of afternoon light remaining, we explored around Boonoo Boonoo in an attempt to find a Brown-backed Yellow-lined Ctenotus (C. eurydice).
+With a lot of afternoon light remaining, we explored around Boonoo Boonoo in an attempt to find a Brown-backed Yellow-lined Ctenotus (Ctenotus eurydice).
 Hot and dry conditions didn’t seem to work in our favour and we retreated to the wetter forests of Basket Swamp as the day dragged on.
-A short crawl around some rocks produced numerous Cunningham’s Skinks (E. cunninghami).
+A short crawl around some rocks produced numerous Cunningham’s Skinks (Egernia cunninghami).
 This species can currently be broken into several forms and will likely eventually be split into distinct species, of which these were the attractively blotched New England ones.
 Unfortunately, none were considerate enough to stop for a photo, but they dragged out enough time that it was close to dark.

 Returning to a previously scoped out water way we waited for dark and began spotlighting.
-The Peppered Tree Frog (L. piperata) was initially described from the New England region but hasn’t been officially sighted since the 1970’s.
+The Peppered Tree Frog (Litoria piperata) was initially described from the New England region but hasn’t been officially sighted since the 1970’s.
 In more recent years, spotted forms of Pearson’s Tree Frog (L. pearsoniana) have been found slightly further north that look suspiciously similar to the original Peppered Tree Frogs.
-However, due to the preserved state of the Peppered Tree Frog specimens, it cannot currently be conclusively proven whether they were simply spotted forms of the more easterly Green Stream Frogs or whether they do indeed comprise their own unique species.
+However, due to the preserved state of the Peppered Tree Frog specimens, it cannot currently be conclusively proven whether they were simply spotted forms of the more easterly Green Stream Frogs, or if they were indeed their own unique species.
 It was these odd spotted frogs that we were here to see.
 Fire had torn through the area during the previous catastrophic season but after walking upstream a short way it wasn’t long before we heard the occasional one calling.
 I spent the next good while cursing as I tried to photograph them.
 Despite being attractive frogs, they were not in the mood for a photoshoot.
-With a largely successful first day under our belts, we headed for the main road again, with a slight detour for some Granite-belt Leaf-tailed Geckos (S. wyberba).
+With a largely successful first day under our belts, we headed for the main road again, with a slight detour for some Granite-belt Leaf-tailed Geckos (Saltuarius wyberba).
 A very quiet stretch of road cruising saw us setting up camp at Liston not too long after.

 Litoria pearsoniana